Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-19-series-expert-guide-part-3.md

 Designer Studio.

 {: .notice--info}
-**Tip:** If you are a seasoned WEBCON BPS Designer you may scroll through this text and look out for boxes like this one.
+**Tip:** If you are a seasoned WEBCON BPS Designer you can scroll through this text and look out for boxes like this one.
+These contain tips / summaries and the like.
+You may find some useful information without reading everything.

 # Changing Instance number
 Due to the fact the Designer Desk hides the more complex internal workings we need to change the form type values, especially the Acronym which is used in the instance number.
 An instance number like `DTYPE-1/2021/02/00006/9072` isn't helpful at all.